 - The caller asks for specific information about you, your utility or banking account.
 Don’t offer anything!

-- The caller requests you pay with prepaid debit or cash reload cards (MoneyPak, Vanilla, Reloadit), gift cards (Amazon, iTunes), wire transfer or cryptocurrency.
+- The caller requests you pay with prepaid debit or cash reload cards (MoneyPak, Vanilla, Reloadit), gift cards (Amazon, iTunes), wire transfers, or cryptocurrency.
 A bona fide utility would never ask you to do this.

 - The caller says the only way to pay is by phone.

 5. If you feel pressure, hang up and call the number on your utility bill.
 The scammer may encourage you to call a specific phone number to verify his claim that you owe money.
 Do not call any number provided by the caller.
-Instead call the customer service number on your utility invoice.
+Instead, call the customer service number on your utility invoice.
 You can also search online for the company’s name plus the word “scam” or “complaint” and see what comes up.
 If you use a firm that manages utility costs, such as Cost Control Associates, call your contact there.

 6. Scammers look for opportunistic situations and timing.
 Timing is everything, and a skilled scammer knows to call and threaten a shut-off when it will really hurt you.
 Therefore:

-- Be wary of calls that arrive just before the dinner rush at a restaurant, the start of a busy Saturday at a car dealership or before the well-publicized opening of a new retail store.
+- Be wary of calls that arrive just before the dinner rush at a restaurant, the start of a busy Saturday at a car dealership, or before the well-publicized opening of a new retail store.